Europa regina

-Europa regina, Latin for Queen Europe, is the map-like depiction of the European continent as a queen.
+Europa regina, Latin for 'Queen Europe', is the map-like depiction of the European continent as a queen.
 Made popular in the 16th century, the map shows Europe as a young and graceful woman wearing imperial regalia.
-The Iberian peninsula (Hispania) is the head, wearing a crown shaped like the Carolingian hoop crown.
+The Iberian Peninsula (Hispania) is the head, wearing a hoop crown.
 The Pyrenees, forming the neck, separate the Iberian peninsula from France (Gallia), which makes up the upper chest.
 The Holy Roman Empire (Germania and other territories) is the centre of the torso, with Bohemia (sometimes Austria in early depictions) being the heart of the woman (alternatively described as a medallion at her waist).
 Her long gown stretches to Hungary, Poland, Lithuania, Livonia, Bulgaria, Muscovy, Macedonia and Greece.
 In her arms, formed by Italy and Denmark, she holds a sceptre and an orb (Sicily).
+The map erroneously depicts Europe as mostly separated from Asia by sea.
 In most depictions, Africa, Asia and the Scandinavian peninsula are partially shown, as are the British Isles, in schematic form.

 Origins

 During the European Middle Ages, maps typically adhered to the Jerusalem-centered T-O scheme, depicting Europe, Asia and Africa.
 Separate maps of Europe were extremely rare; the only known examples are a map from Lambert of Saint-Omer's Liber Floridus, published in 1112, and a 14th-century Byzantine map.
 The next Europe-focused map was published by cartographer Johannes Putsch from Innsbruck in 1537, at the beginning of the Early Modern Age.

 The Putsch-map was the first to depict Europe as an Europa regina, with the European regions forming a female human shape with crown, sceptre and globus cruciger.
 The map was first printed by Calvinist Christian Wechel.
 Though much about the origination and initial perception of this map is uncertain, it is known that Putsch (whose name was Latinized as Johannes Bucius Aenicola, 1516–1542) maintained close relations with Holy Roman Emperor Ferdinand I of Habsburg, and that the map's popularity increased significantly during the second half of the 16th century.
-The modern term Europa regina was not yet used by Putsch's contemporaries, who instead used the Latin phrase Europa in forma virginis ("Europe in the shape of a maiden").
+The modern term Europa regina was not yet used by Putsch's contemporaries, who instead used the Latin phrase Europa in forma virginis ("Europe in the shape of a maiden"), and spread in combination with Putsch's poem Europa lamentans, addressed to the emperors, about them alleviating Europe from its wars.

 In 1587, Jan Bußemaker published a copper engraving by Matthias Quad, showing an adaptation of Putsch's Europa regina, as "Europae descriptio".
 Since 1588, another adaption was included in all subsequent editions of Sebastian Münster's "Cosmographia", earlier editions had it only sometimes included.
 Heinrich Bünting's "Itenerarium sacrae scripturae", which had a map of Europe with female features included in its 1582 edition, switched to Europa regina in its 1589 edition.
 Based on these and other examples, the year 1587 marks the point when many publications began adopting the imagery of Europa regina.